Last Updated: 3/30/2017 2:55:11 PM

-Naga Panchami 2013 date is 11 August.
+Naga Panchami 2017 date is July 27.
 Naga Panchami or Nag Panchami is a day devoted to the worship of the nagas or the snakes.
-It is celebrated with all the fervor on the fifth day of Amavasya of the Shravana month of the Hindu calendar.
-People in India and Nepal both consider snakes as Gods and thus, Naga Panchami 2013 will be celebrated widely in both the countries.
+It is celebrated with all the fervor on the fifth day of Shukla paksha of the Shravana month of the Hindu calendar.
+People in India and Nepal both consider snakes as Gods and thus, Naga Panchami will be celebrated widely in both the countries.

 No doubt, people have a huge angst for snakes.
 It is said, if a person worships the snakes on this pious day of Naga Panchami then he/she receives their blessings and will never be attacked by them.
 This removes the fear of snakes from the minds of people.

-While celebrating Nag Panchami in 2013, we should know a bit about Nagas too.
+While celebrating Nag Panchami, we should know a bit about Nagas too.
 The nine known great Nagas are: Ananta, Vasuki, Shesha, Padmanabha, Kambala, Shankhapala, Dhartarashtra, Takshaka, and Kaliya.

 Some people say, Nagas are considered divine because of the following reasons:

-Naga Panchami in 2013 is an excellent opportunity to find out the mythical legends associated with the festival.
+Naga Panchami is an excellent opportunity to find out the mythical legends associated with the festival.

 Lord Krishna and Kaliya